Myanmar landslide death toll hits 57

-BANGKOK - The death toll from a horrific landslide in southern Myanmar reached 57 on Monday (Aug 12) as rain continued to pound the region and submerge villages.
+The death toll from a horrific landslide in southern Myanmar reached 57 yesterday as rain continued to pound the region and submerge villages.

 Myanmar's coastal Mon state was among the worst-hit areas, with houses and a school washed away.